 WBW Solicitors will not be liable for any costs or tax due in this transaction should it fail to complete on the contractual completion date – it is important that you understand this risk.

 Lender conditions in your mortgage offer

 Check your mortgage offer to make sure whether your lender has imposed a condition in the offer that the transaction can only proceed provided that the SDLT concession is available.
-If so, you need to be aware that you will not be able to use that particular mortgage to purchase the property should the SDLT concession be withdrawn or completion does not take place before the 31 March 2021 deadline.
+If so, you need to be aware that you will not be able to use that particular mortgage to purchase the property should the SDLT concession be withdrawn or completion does not take place before the 30th June or 30th September deadline, depending on the value of the property you are buying.
 Please bear in mind that, if you have a lender, we will be acting for them too and we must also meet and satisfy their requirements.

 Be flexible and patient

 If you are in a chain of transactions, everyone needs to be able to exchange and complete in an agreed timescale.
 Be prepared to compromise and be patient!

 This article is for general information only and does not constitute legal or professional advice.
 Please note that the law may have changed since this article was published.